KineVictori/Tetris/README.md

 ## Current state

 As of December 7th, 2023 the game is still a work in progress and I keep finding more and more to improve.

 The game works great as long as you only clear one row at a time, and don't look at the colours after the first cleared row.

 ### Known bugs

-- The logic behind works, but the rendering got complicated fast and only deletes boxes on the first full row.
+- The internal game logic works correctly, but the rendering of the blocks got complicated, and specifically the function for removing visual blocks isn't working correctly and only deletes boxes on the first full row.
 So now, when you clear multiple rows at once, the new `tetrino` will continue to fall as many boxes as should have been cleared into the ones that are still there.

 This is a rendering problem I'm still trying to figure out.
-It could be fixed by instead of having two sets of the game board (one visual and one for logic), to have only one and then a function which render the values in the grid that are `true`.
+It could be fixed by implementing the box rendering in a different way.
+Since the problem is the rendering and not the logic, the visual boxes could all be deleted and then added new ones in the new places when a row is moved, as if refreshing the screen.
+Adding the boxes has never been a problem, only deleting them.

 - Also, if you try to rotate at the border you are supposed to get pushed out again so that the `tetrino` won't rotate into it, but this works only sometimes.